Performer: UK Health Security Agency (UKHSA, formerly Public Health England [PHE])

 Host responses (how the body fights infection) to EBOV are an important factor in delineating fatal from non-fatal outcomes.
 This project, comparing data from humans and other animals, will contribute to our understanding of host responses to EBOV, and will help FDA assess how well various animal models represent EVD disease in humans.

-In this three-year project, Public Health England (PHE) & Liverpool University will apply advanced transcriptomic analysis (the study of all messenger RNA from the genes of an organism) to compare responses to EVD in humans and in animals.
-Specifically, PHE will analyze at least 400 existing tissue samples from previous animal studies (EBOV challenge studies; eliminating the need for additional animals) and compare the data to transcriptomics analysis from Ebola patients that was generated in an FDA-funded project led by Prof. Miles Carroll in partnership with Prof. Julian Hiscox (University of Liverpool, UK).
+In this three-year project, the UK Health Security Agency & Liverpool University will apply advanced transcriptomic analysis (the study of all messenger RNA from the genes of an organism) to compare responses to EVD in humans and in animals.
+Specifically, UKHSA will analyze at least 400 existing tissue samples from previous animal studies (EBOV challenge studies; eliminating the need for additional animals) and compare the data to transcriptomics analysis from Ebola patients that was generated in an FDA-funded project led by Prof. Miles Carroll in partnership with Prof. Julian Hiscox (University of Liverpool, UK).
 Tissue samples will be provided by multiple collaborative partners from; Australia, Canada, France, USA, UK.

 This project will help identify biomarkers of EVD, and expected disease outcomes.